cjc7373/ansible/README.md

 ## Issues
 - docker-compose module requires docker-compose < 2.0.0, because of a major [rewrite](https://github.com/ansible-collections/community.docker/issues/216).
-  This breaks all the docker based roles...
+  This breaks all the docker based roles.
-  Maybe we need to manually download the [docker-compose package](https://archive.archlinux.org/packages/d/docker-compose/docker-compose-1.29.2-1-any.pkg.tar.zst) and ignore its updates.
-  - after Python 3.10 update we need to manually rebuild this package
+  - After some investigation, I think it's hard to migrate the original `community.docker.docker_compose` module to conform docker-compose 2.0, and my use cases are relatively simple.
+    So I decided to use `command` module to invoke compose cli.
+  - FIXME: now the logic is repeated in many roles, need to abstract it.
 - shadowsocks role is now deprecated.
 Use trojan instead.
 - ansible-lint in Ansbile VScode extension is not working